If you missed a court session and an order was made in your absence, you cannot file an appeal. You may apply to set aside the order instead.

 The PHC judge who made the order you are appealing against.

 $10 to apply for leave or permission to appeal.

 Through the Community Justice and Tribunals System (CJTS).

 You will need to provide the following information:

 Log in to CJTS.
 Under the Online Applications tab, select PHC, then select Application for Leave to Appeal (if your matter commenced before 1 April 2022) / Application for Permission to Appeal (if your matter commenced on or after 1 April 2022).
 For detailed instructions, refer to the CJTS user guide for protection from harassment claims (PDF, 3358 KB).

 You will need to serve the notice of the application on the other party within 7 days after the date on which the application is filed.

 You can serve in one or more of the following ways if you know the party’s proper address:

 Both you and the other party must attend the scheduled hearing.

-If the court grants you leave, you may file a Notice of Appeal to the General Division of the High Court within 7 days after the date on which leave was given.
+If the court grants you leave or permission, you may file a Notice of Appeal to the General Division of the High Court within 7 days after the date on which leave or permission was given.